-Landec Ag is conducting field trials using Intellicoat seed coatings, an Intelimer-based agricultural material designed to control seed germination timing, increase crop yields and extend crop planting windows.
+Landec Ag is selling and conducting field trials using Intellicoat seed coatings, an Intellimer-based agricultural material designed to control seed germination timing, increase crop yields and extend crop planting windows.
 These coatings are initially being applied to corn and soybean seeds.
-According to the U.S. Agricultural Statistics Board, the total planted acreage in 2002 in the United States for corn and soybean seed exceeded 78.9 million and 73.0 million, respectively.
+According to the U.S. Agricultural Statistics Board, the total planted acreage in 2003 in the United States for corn and soybean seed exceeded 79.1 million and 73.7 million, respectively.

-In fiscal year 2000, Landec Ag successfully launched its first commercial product, Pollinator PlusTM coatings for inbred corn seed.
-As a result of the success realized in fiscal year 2002, we expanded our sales of inbred corn seed coating products in fiscal year 2003 to regional and national seed companies in the United States.
-This application is targeted to approximately 640,000 acres in ten states and is now being used by over 30 seed companies in the United States.
-In addition, based on the successful field trial results during 2002 for our Early PlantTM hybrid coated corn, we expanded our sales in 2003.
-Our RelayTM Intercropping of wheat and soybean will allow farmers to plant and harvest two crops during the year on the same land, providing significant financial benefit for the farmer.
+In fiscal year 2000, Landec Ag successfully launched its first commercial product, Pollinator Plusâ coatings for inbred corn seed.
+As a result of the success realized in fiscal years 2002 and 2003, we are expanding our sales of inbred corn seed coating products in fiscal year 2004 to regional and national seed companies in the United States.
+This application is targeted to approximately 640,000 acres in ten states and is now being used by 40 seed companies in the United States.
+In addition, based on the successful field trial results during 2003 for our Early PlantTM hybrid coated corn, we are expanding our sales in 2004.
+The Company currently projects that sales in 2004 of its Pollinator Plus and Early Plant products could increase 50% compared to 2003.
 Early Plant hybrid corn, perhaps Landec Ag's largest seed coating opportunity, allows the farmer to plant corn seed 3 to 4 weeks earlier than typically possible due to cold soil temperatures.
-By allowing the farmer to plant earlier than normal, Early Plant hybrid corn will enable large farmers to utilize staff and equipment more efficiently and provide flexibility during the critical planting period.
-Recent market research with farmers in seven corn growing states verified that farmers would pay a significant premium for Landec Ag's Early Plant hybrid corn product if they were able to plant a portion of their acreage up to one month early.
+By allowing the farmer to plant earlier than normal, Early Plant hybrid corn enables large farmers to utilize staff and equipment more efficiently and provide flexibility during the critical planting period.
+Current sales verify our research that farmers will pay a significant premium for Landec Ag's Early Plant hybrid corn.
+Our RelayTM Intercropping of wheat and soybean allows farmers to plant and harvest two crops during the year on the same land, providing significant financial benefit for the farmer.

 In September 1997, Landec Ag acquired Fielder's Choice, a direct marketer of hybrid seed corn to farmers.
-Based in Monticello, Indiana, Fielder's Choice offers a comprehensive line of corn hybrids to more than 14,000 farmers in over forty states through direct marketing programs.
+Based in Monticello, Indiana, Fielder's Choice offers a comprehensive line of corn hybrids to more than 12,000 farmers in over forty states through direct marketing programs.
 The success of Fielder's Choice comes, in part, from its expertise in selling directly to the farmer, bypassing the traditional and costly farmer-dealer system.
 We believe that this direct channel of distribution provides up to a 35% cost advantage to its farmers.

 In order to support its direct marketing programs, Fielder's Choice has developed a proprietary e-commerce direct marketing, and consultative selling information technology, called "eDC", that enables state-of-the-art methods for communicating with a broad array of farmers.
-This proprietary direct marketing information technology includes a current database of over 90,000 farmers.
+This proprietary direct marketing information technology includes a current database of over 95,000 farmers.
 In August 1999, we launched the seed industry's first comprehensive e-commerce website.
-This website furthers our ability to provide a high level of consultation to Fielder's Choice customers, backed by a six day a week call center capability that enables us to use the internet as a natural extension of our direct marketing strategy.
+This website furthers our ability to provide a high level of consultation to Fielder's Choice customers, backed by a seven day a week call center capability that enables us to use the internet as a natural extension of our direct marketing strategy.

-Technology Licensing/Research and Development Businesses
+$Technology\ Licensing/Research\ and\ Development\ Businesses$